 For parents of addicted children, setting boundaries can be painful.
 It can feel like you are denying your child the support and resources they need.
 However, by enrolling your addicted adult child in a structured sober living home, you can ensure that they get the resources they need while simultaneously receiving addiction recovery.
 Structured sober living homes are recovery residences where people who are recovering from substance use disorders can live, work, and develop life skills.

-Design for Recovery’s sober house in Los Angeles, is a structured sober living home for young men.
-At Design for Recovery Sober Living, your adult addicted child can live safely while developing the skills and coping tools he needs to avoid relapse and build a new life for himself.
+Design for Recovery, located in West Los Angeles, is a structured sober living home for young men.
+At Design for Recovery, your adult addicted child can live safely while developing the skills and coping tools he needs to avoid relapse and build a new life for himself.
 Best of all, he can do so in the context of a community of other young men who are equally committed to the recovery process.
-If your addicted adult child is ready to make a change, reach out to Design for Recovery Sober Living today.
+If your addicted adult child is ready to make a change, reach out to Design for Recovery today.